open-make/openmakewebsite/content/mobilelab.md

 - Hannover messe (April 2025)
 - Gitex europe (Mai 2025)
 - FU location is summer 2025
-- Fab25 in Brno in June 2025
+- Fab25 in Prag in July 2025
-- HU/Charité campus in Automn 2025
+- HU/Charité campus in autumn 2025